Master’s in Data Science Programs in Vermont

-- CA in Technologies Fellowship: This fellowship is designed for applicants who are committed to advancing women and girls in Science, Technology, Engineering and Math (STEM) fields.
-It provides full tuition for UVM’s MS in Complex Systems and Data Science and gives fellows the opportunity to collaborate with CA Technologies.
+- CA Technologies Fellowship: This fellowship is designed for applicants who are committed to advancing women and girls in Science, Technology, Engineering and Math (STEM) fields.
+It provides tuition and stipend for UVM’s MS in Complex Systems and Data Science and gives fellows the opportunity to collaborate with CA Technologies.

 - Diversity in CEMS Scholarship: This merit-based scholarship is open to graduate students from underrepresented groups who enroll in a College of Engineering and Mathematical Science program (e.g. MS in Complex Systems and Data Science).
 Applicants must demonstrate high levels of academic success and potential in related fields of study and can receive up to $10,000.

 Data Science Meetups & Communities in Vermont

 Burlington has many data science meetups, but the NH border also offers possibilities.
 You may find more networking ideas on vtTA’s list of tech business and startup resources and LaunchVT’s list of Community Resources.
 Both are packed with links to tech associations, funding sources, meetups, conferences, and education programs.

 - Burlington Data Scientists: Tons of members, plenty of workshops, and a slew of great speakers make for the state’s most popular meetup.
 It’s open to anyone who loves the field – students, statisticians, and data science professionals.